oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

 1. Navigate to it (`cd oppia`), then [fork and clone](https://help.github.com/articles/fork-a-repo/) ([why?](https://github.com/oppia/oppia/wiki/Why-fork-and-clone-Oppia%3F)) the Oppia repo so that it gets downloaded into `oppia/oppia`.

 1. Navigate to this folder (`cd oppia`) and run `git remote add upstream https://github.com/oppia/oppia.git` (or, if you're using SSH, use `git@github.com:oppia/oppia.git`) to add an `upstream` remote that's linked to Oppia's main repository.
 (This will be necessary when submitting PRs later.)

+1. **Run `git pull https://github.com/brianrodri/oppia.git py3-migration` to pull the changes from the Python 3 PR.**

 ## Prerequisites ##